Pradip-Kathiriya/Highway-Intersection-Turning-in-Autonomous-Car-Using-Deep-Reinforcement-Learning-PyTorch-/README.md

 ![img](https://user-images.githubusercontent.com/90370308/218330577-bc803c33-0d31-48ca-8173-e57932347957.png)

 ### Agent
-The agent is the ego vehcile who is learning how to cross the intersection
+The agent is the ego vehcile who is learning how to cross the intersection.
+It is shown by green box in the above image.

 ### Environment
 The Environment is the highway intersection and all the vehicle approaching it.
+The ego vehicle is shown by green box and the other vehicle are shown by blue box.

 ### Action
 The ego vehicle has to follow the predefined path.
 It can take following actions while taking that path: